-If you're a RiverWatch client, you can rest easy knowing we're monitoring your network against such attacks to limit your risks and prevent you from being low-hanging fruit for hackers.
-If you're not a RiverWatch client, call us for a FREE Networks Security Audit to see just how secure your network REALLY is, and to find out how you can hire us to take care of this for you.
+If you're on our JBTech Business 360 plan, you can rest easy knowing we're monitoring your network against such attacks to limit your risks and prevent you from being low-hanging fruit for hackers.
+If you're not on our JBTech Business 360 plan, call us for a FREE Network Security Audit to see just how secure your network REALLY is, and to find out how you can hire us to take care of this for you.